mowreee/mowreee/README.md

 # <span style="font-size:2.5em;">🚀 Hey there!
 I'm Marc Christian</span>

 > **Frontend Developer**
-> *Building the web, one line of code at a time* 🌐
+> *Building the web, one line of code at a time*

-Currently studying at **Saint Mary's University**, I'm on a mission to create stunning, responsive, and user-centric web applications that make a difference.
+Currently taking Bachelor of Science in Information Technology at **Saint Mary's University**, I'm on a mission to create stunning, responsive, and user-centric web applications that make a difference.

 ---